 Oare serves on the Virginia Horse Shows Association Board as well as the Warrenton and Upperville Horse Show Boards.
 She was chair of the USEF Hunter Breeding Committee for many years which was instrumental in creating the Sallie B. Wheeler National Hunter Breeding Championship.
 She presently serves on several USHJA and USEF committees.

 This past August Betty and her husband Ernie received the Sallie B. Wheeler Sportsmanship Award at the Blowing Rock, North Carolina Horse Show.
 “It was a great honor since this is an award for all around participation in the horse world,” she commented.

-As the years pass and Oare looks back at 51 years of Washington International Horse Shows the memories are manifold.
+As the years pass and Betty looks back at decades of competing at the Washington International Horse Show, the memories are boundless.
 “When I step into the judge’s box, I have a sense of responsibility knowing that each competitor has spent a lot of time, money and effort to get there,” she said.
 “For riding, it’s different.
 When you enter through the ingate, see the crowd and set off on your course, it’s truly exhilarating.”